-It is especially important that we protect Lake Erie, Northeast Ohio’s main source of drinking water.
-Contaminants, such as motor oil, fertilizers, pesticides and animal waste also can be pushed into storm drains and catch basins by stormwater and even water from yard sprinklers.
+It is especially important that we protect Lake Erie, which is Northeast Ohio’s main source of drinking water.
+Contaminants, such as motor oil, fertilizers, pesticides and animal waste can be pushed into storm drains and catch basins by stormwater and even water from yard sprinklers.

-To prevent harmful pollutants from being washed into MS4 waterways, the Environmental Protection Agency (EPA) has mandated that major cities, including Cleveland, develop a stormwater management program.
+To help prevent harmful pollutants from being washed into MS4 waterways, the Environmental Protection Agency (EPA) has mandated that major cities, including Cleveland, develop a stormwater management program.
 Part of that program is to conduct a public information/public education (PIPE) program, such as the Only Rain campaign.